©

 Gisors' castle park

-Free access all year long
+Free access all year round

-All year round, visit the park of the Château Fort de Gisors free of charge.
+All year round, visit the park of the Gisors’ castle is free of charge.

 From the park, you can admire this impressive edifice overlooking the town of Gisors, with a view of its medieval houses and its splendid church, also open to free visits.

-Open all year round, from 9 a.m. to 5 p.m. from January to March and from October to December, and until 7.30 p.m. from April to September.
+Open all year round from 9 a.m. to 5 p.m. from January to March and from October to December and until 7.30 p.m. from April to September.

-The château park may be closed to the public on certain dates, either because of an event taking place there, or because of a weather warning.
-Please contact the Tourist Office on 02 32 27 60 63 before visiting, to make sure it’s open.
+The castle park may be closed on certain dates, either because of an event taking place there or a weather warning.

 • Cellars located under the feudal mound.